CREATIVE JUMP-IN: Drawing from our Mining Heritage

 Saturday, August 29, 2020 - 10:00 AM

-Meet at The Museum, Ketchum and carpool up to Yankee Fork, and ghost town of Custer City.
+Meet at The Museum, Ketchum and caravan up to Yankee Fork, and the ghost town of Custer City.

 Class takes place Sat, Aug 29 from 10am–5pm.

 Age and ability: 16 yrs. and older, beginners welcome

 Bob Dix earned a BA at San Francisco State University and an MFA at the New York State College of Ceramics at Alfred University.
 He has exhibited his work widely in California, Nevada and Idaho at institutions including the Headlands Center for the Arts, San Francisco Artspace, the San Francisco Art Institute, the Richmond Art Center, the San Jose Museum of Art and the San Francisco Museum of Modern Art.

 Cancellation reimbursement deadline: August 15, 2020

 For additional questions regarding this workshop, please email Jeanne Knott, Visual Arts Class Assistant at firstname.lastname@example.org.